WalkingNL/Translation/note.md

 `contentment`, noun, refers to the state of being contented; satisfaction; ease of mind.

-    the contentment of the employees is that they can work from home.
+    the contentment of the employees is that they can work at home.

 ---